ecmwf/pdbufr/docs/guide/readers/temp.rst

             }

     :type units: dict, None
-    :param add_units_columns: if True, a :ref:`units column <temp-units>` is added to the resulting DataFrame for each :ref:`parameter <temp-params>` having a units.
+    :param units_columns: if True, a :ref:`units column <temp-units>` is added to the resulting DataFrame for each :ref:`parameter <temp-params>` having a units.
 The column name is formed by adding the "_units" suffix to the parameter name.
 The default is False.
     :type add_units: bool